phaustin/quantecon-example/book/docs/writing_good_code.md

 ```

 One of the nice things about our refactored code is that, when we change
-parameters, we don\'t need to repeat ourselves:
+parameters, we don't need to repeat ourselves:

 ```{code-cell} ipython3
 eq.γ = 1.25